cuthbertLab/music21/buildDoc/rst/about.rst

 Funding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The music21 project was made possible by generous research funding from the **Seaver Institute**.
+The music21 project was made possible by generous research funding from the **Seaver Institute** and
+the **National Endowment for the Humanities**/Digging into Data research fund.

 In addition, we acknowledge consistent support from `M.I.T.`_, the
 `School of Humanities Arts and Social Sciences`_, and the `Music and Theater Arts`_ section.